 Whether you can be overweight and healthy has been hotly debated amongst some public health professionals.

-Some researchers have proposed that an overweight or obese person who doesn’t experience conditions associated with an unhealthy weight, like type 2 diabetes, high blood pressure and high cholesterol, could be considered healthy.
+Some have argued that an overweight or obese person who doesn’t experience conditions associated with an unhealthy weight, like type 2 diabetes, high blood pressure and high cholesterol, could be considered healthy.
 This is referred to as metabolically healthy obesity, however the definition differs from study to study.
 You may also have heard it referred to as ‘healthy at any size’, or ‘fat but fit’.

 While this theory implies that someone with a high BMI can still be healthy, the majority of the research into metabolic healthy obesity concludes there is no healthy increased weight pattern.
 That’s because even if someone who is overweight or obese doesn’t have a weight-related condition, they are still at higher risk of developing one than someone who is a healthy weight.